AravidEz/Logic-Calculator/README_EN.md

   - `PIL`

 ### 🖱️ For regular users
-- Download the **.exe file** and run it like any normal application.
+- Download the file **.exe** and run it like any normal application.
-  *(Note: not yet tested on other computers 👀)*
+    You can download the executable [here](https://github.com/AravidEz/Logic-Calculator/releases/download/calculadora/CalculadoraLogica.exe)

 ---

 ## 🚀 How to use

 ### Running the `.exe`
-1. Download the executable file.
+1. Download the executable file **CalculadoraLogica.exe**.
+> ⚠️ Security notice: Only download the executable from this official GitHub link.
+> Downloads from other sites may contain malware.
+This file is safe, but **only from here**.
+> Some antivirus programs might show warnings when opening it, but there's nothing to worry about 😄

 2. Double-click it like a normal application.

 ### Running the Python code